nickirk/immo/README.md

    `brew install chromedriver`

-2. Tested only with Python 2.7, there might be some syntax errors with Python 3 in the print function.
-The solution is just to write all print functions with parentheses.

-3. [Scrapy](!https://scrapy.org/), which is a package based on Python for writing web spiders.
+2. [Scrapy](!https://scrapy.org/), which is a package based on Python for writing web spiders.
 After/if you have python installed, then the following command should install *Scrapy* for you

    `pip install scrapy`